graciellehigino/ms_stop_stacking_sdms/manuscript.md

 intricate problem because it disentangles the complex calculation of ecological interactions from the abiotic suitability models.
 Both sides can be run in parallel, and in some cases the probability of interaction does not need to be calculated every time a model is run.

+## Every great quest has its challenges

 - What don't we have yet?
+- Subjective choices to be made in the process
+- Data to feed the algorithms

+## Every quest also has the roads not taken

 - What are the roads never taken?
-- Where should we invest in order to achieve the best SDMs we can?
+- What are the most promising areas for development? / Where should we invest in order to achieve the best SDMs we can?
-- What are the most promising areas for development?

 ## References